What you should bring

 Things everybody needs.

-- Passports and other necessary border crossing documents (see our Border Crossing section).
+- Passports and other necessary border crossing documents (see Border Crossing).

 - Ontario Outdoors Cards and Fishing Licenses, if you have them.
 You can also purchase licenses and an Eagle Lake map at the lodge.